 Your records should include a log of every inspection, noting the date, the inspector’s name, and the status of the device.
 You should also document every time you replace batteries or electrode pads.
 These logs create an audit-ready history of your AED’s readiness.
 Having organized, accessible documentation proves your commitment to safety and ensures you can always answer the question, “How do you know this device was ready to work?”

-Train Your Team on AED Location and Use
+Train Your Team on Location and Use

 A life-saving device can’t do its job if no one can find it or knows how to use it.
 Training is the component that connects your people to your technology.
 At a minimum, every employee should know where to find the nearest AED.
 Include this information during new hire onboarding and conduct regular reminders.